Day 1: Saturday

 Day 7: Friday

 After breakfast we will travel by bus to pick up the excellent walk to Chanonry Point, the best place in Britain for dolphin watching.
 After our walk we will return to the lodge for a light lunch.
 In the afternoon we will spend some time in Inverness to catch up on any last minute shopping.
-We will then gather for dinner at the Castle Tavern in Inverness.
+We will then gather for refreshments at the Castle Tavern in Inverness before returning to the lodge for dinner.

 - Day 7 Useful Links: